benhenshaw/rhythm/doc/final.md

 **To tailor every aspect of the code to the design of the game.** I wanted to implement every system as a solution to a known problem.
 While this may seem obvious, one could take the opposite route and write code that performs many functions in an attempt to make it flexible.
 This flexibility may have significant costs, and must be fully justified; if it is not, it serves only as a poor solution to the problem.

 **To produce a good quality piece of software.** I wanted to produce software that doesn't crash, is highly responsive to user input, and makes effective use of system resources (CPU cycles, RAM, storage, etc.).
+My concrete performance goals are rendering graphics at a minimum of 60 frames per second, playing audio without any hitches (not 'dropping' any samples), and handling user input such that the game responds within 10ms.

 **To learn about many areas of game development, and document them.** Learning new techniques was always a key motivator for this project.
 I would also like to document what I learned in a detailed way, which I have done in this dissertation.

 ## Structure
 This report will cover in detail the conceptual development of the project, as well as the planning, implementation, testing, and evaluation of the software.
-Section 2 (Background) describes some components found in video games and some concerns for their implementation.
-Section 3 (Specification) concretely defines the task that was attempted, outlining the entire project at a high level.
-Section 4 (Design and Implementation) describes the design decisions made, and explains aspects of how the software works, and how development was carried out.
-Sections 5 (Testing) and 6 (Evaluation) describes how this software was tested and evaluated, and the results of those evaluations.
-Section 7 (Conclusion) provides an overview of the resulting software, and the development practices carried out.
-Additional writing on adjacent topics is presented in Appendix A.
+Section 2 ([Background]) describes some components found in video games and some concerns for their implementation.
+Section 3 ([Specification]) concretely defines the task that was attempted, outlining the entire project at a high level.
+Section 4 ([Design and Implementation]) describes the design decisions made, and explains aspects of how the software works, and how development was carried out.
+Sections 5 ([Testing]) and 6 ([Evaluation]) describes how this software was tested and evaluated, and the results of those evaluations.
+Section 7 ([Conclusion]) provides an overview of the resulting software, and the development practices carried out.
+Additional writing on adjacent topics is presented in [Appendix A].

 \newpage